 The swineherd (Eumaeus) refuses to accept the vow that Odysseus, whom he loves above all others (rendering him especially bitter towards the suitors), is finally on his way home.
 Having heard such assurances all too often, and been deceived by a prevaricator from Aetolia, Eumaeus has become inured to them.
 "Don't you try to gratify or soothe my heart with falsehoods," he cautions:

 God-fearing, suspicious, and scrupulous, Eumaeus delivers probably the oldest extant example of literary sarcasm when, after Odysseus offers a bargain entailing that he be thrown off a cliff (Lefkatas/Leukatas) should he lose, he answers:

 The temple of Apollo (Jerusalem-Ithaca) Leukatas would have looked something like this.

 Modern Ithaca (i.e. Same) is a Hellenic island located in the Ionian Sea and forms a triangle with Lefkada and Kefalonia.
 The distance between Lefkada and Ithaca (Same) is approximately 5 kilometers from the nearest points.

 At around 180 BC, Ithaca was part of the Roman province of Illyria.
 The Illyrians were mostly Celts.
 Around this period, Jerusalem was built on the island of Ithaca by the Druids/Kopsidas.
-The people of Modern day Ithaca (Same) believe it was built beneath the village of Stavros and as a result of an earthquake in 967 CE Jerusalem sunk into the sea.
+The people of Modern day Ithaca (Same) believe it was built beneath the village of Stavros and as a result of an earthquake in 967 CE the Polis of Jerusalem sunk into the sea.
 Jerusalem was in Ithaca/Lefkada, not Ithaca/Same).

 Wilhelm Dörpfeld believed that the nearby island of Lefkada was Homer's Ithaca, whereas the island Same is the present-day Ithaca.